This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 If you cannot log into your WordPress admin area or access your Settings section, then your login details need to be manually overriden.

 This involves logging into your server using FTP or cPanel’s File Manager and editing your wp-config.php file.
-If you need help with this, see this tutorial:
+If you need help with this, refer to the tutorial below:

 How To Manually Override Your WordPress Login Details